hieroPhant/Alexander/README.md

 Recent versions of clang, gcc, and MS Visual Studio should work.
 You might have to pass '-std=c++11' as a flag to your compiler so it knows to use the new standard.

+EDIT: Benoit has a small dependency on a Boost multithreading library.
+I can remove this if it proves too troublesome.

 There is more documentation on the [wiki](https://github.com/jackhall/Alexander/wiki).